benjaminp/six/documentation/index.rst

 Constants
 >>>>>>>>>

 Six provides constants that may differ between Python versions.
-Ones ending ``_types`` are mostly useful as the second argument to ``isinstance`` or ``issubclass``.
+Those ending ``_types`` are mostly useful as the second argument to ``isinstance`` or ``issubclass``.